 Believe it or not, there are a few things you’ll learn when you get engaged.
-Whether you’ve been engaged for a few weeks, a few months, or even a few years, I’m sure that preparing for marriage and planning a wedding have taught you a few lessons.
+Whether you’ve been engaged for a few weeks, a few months, or even a few years, we’re sure that preparing for marriage and planning a wedding has taught you a few lessons.
 Who knew an engagement ring came along with such a learning curve?
-Prepared to be schooled because here are 10 things you’ll learn when you say YES!
+Prepared to be schooled because here are 10 things you’ll learn when you say “YES!”

 Whether or not it was the proposal you thought it was going to be, it was perfect in its own way.